EvgenyEVS/Hogwarts1/README.md

 **
 This is a student project, codded on Java (Spring Boot).
 Contains a backend component, including a database PostgreSQL.
-Allows adding students, departments, and avatars.
+Allows adding students, faculties, and avatars.
 Basic CRUD queries and many additional ones (for training purposes) are implemented.

 How to use?